-The U.S. is addressing HFCs at national and state levels.
-In June 2013, President Obama announced domestic action on HFCs as part of his Climate Action Plan.142 Both the U.S. House and Senate have introduced bills that would require the establishment of a U.S. task force to reduce HFCs and other super climate pollutants using existing authorities.143 In July 2015, the U.S. EPA issued a final rule banning and otherwise restricting various high-GWP HFCs in specific uses under the "Significant New Alternatives Policy Program" (SNAP) of the Clean Air Act.144 In March 2015, the President issued Executive Order 13693, which requires federal agencies to reduce direct GHG emissions by 40% by 2025 including through purchasing sustainable products identified by SNAP.145 In May 2015, the U.S. Department of Defense, NASA, and the General Services Administration proposed a rule that would direct the U.S. government to procure alternatives to high-GWP HFCs.146 Finally, the U.S. currently provides manufacturers of cars and light trucks the opportunity to earn credits toward their compliance with CO2 emission standards and corporate average fuel economy (CAFE) standards by employing HFC alternative refrigerants in mobile air conditioning systems for model year 2012-2016 vehicles.147
+The U.S. had also begun addressing HFCs at national and state levels.
+In June 2013, President Obama announced domestic action on HFCs as part of his Climate Action Plan.154 Both the U.S. House and Senate have introduced bills that would require the establishment of a U.S. task force to reduce HFCs and other super climate pollutants using existing authorities.155 In March 2015, the President issued Executive Order 13693, which requires federal agencies to reduce direct GHG emissions by 40% by 2025 including through purchasing sustainable products identified by SNAP.156 In May 2015, the U.S. Department of Defense, NASA, and the General Services Administration proposed a rule that would direct the U.S. government to procure alternatives to high-GWP HFCs.157 In July 2015, the U.S. EPA issued a final rule banning and otherwise restricting various high-GWP HFCs in specific uses under the "Significant New Alternatives Policy Program" (SNAP) of the Clean Air Act.158 Finally, the U.S. currently provides manufacturers of cars and light trucks the opportunity to earn credits toward their compliance with CO2 emission standards and Corporate Average Fuel Economy (CAFE) standards by employing HFC alternative refrigerants in mobile air conditioning systems for model year 2012-2016 vehicles.159